nicolasvienot/nesty/README.md

 - Redis server running
 - Proper Redis credentials in environment variables
 - Queue module configured in the API

+### Jobs

+The following jobs are processed by the queue system:

+- **process-user-created**: Triggered when a new user is created.
+Sends a welcome email to the user using the `MailerService`.

 ## License